onlaj/Piano-LED-Visualizer/README.md

 - If you connected your RPi to Wi-Fi you can use SFTP or web interface to transfer files.

-For web interface: Open internet browser on device connected to the same network and type RPi's local address (for example: 192.168.1.10).
-Then from the menu on the left choose "songs management" tab.
+For web interface: Open internet browser on device connected to the same network and type RPi's local address `pianoledvisualizer.local` Then from the menu on the left choose "songs management" tab.

 For SFTP: in any FTP program (like Filezilla) connect to your RPi local address (for example: sftp://192.168.1.10) and navigate to /home/Piano-LED-Visualizer/Songs.

 **Q - How do I update visualizer?**

 - **A** - From the Visualiser menu `Other Settings > Update visualizer > Confirm`.

 After the update, a reboot is required.
-Warning: The update will revert all customizations to the default values!

 - **B** - Connect to your console using SSH and type: